-Net investment income on the investment portfolio totalled EUR 30.2 million in 2023.
-In 2023, the Group achieved a higher return than in 2022, mainly due to a more favourable financial market environment than in the previous year.
-The higher return was mainly driven by higher interest income and higher net changes in the fair value of FVTPL investments.
-The figures in the table "Investment income and expenses by type in EUR" differ from the figures in the table below "Net investment income by asset class" because net exchange differences have not been taken into account in the above table.
+Net investment income for 2024 totalled EUR 38.5 million, an increase of EUR 8.3 million over the previous year, mainly due to higher interest income, which was EUR 6.4 million higher than in the previous year.
+The higher interest income mainly reflects the strong cash flow from operating activities, which was mainly invested in debt securities, with maturing debt securities purchased at lower yields and reinvested at higher yields.

+The figures in the table "Investment income and expenses by type" differ from the figures in the table below "Net investment income by asset class" because net exchange differences have not been taken into account in the above table.